+- Finance

+- IT Systems

+- Management

+- Program Integrity/Monitoring

+- Support/Admin

+- Temporary Staff

+- Interpreter/Childminder Support or Identification

+- Medical

+- Personnel (e.g., assignment, home leave

-- List local and program travel by function in this category (in-country, regional, international, etc.) and type of trip (circuit ride, monitoring, etc.).
-Headquarters staff travel should also be included in this travel cost category. - O In the budget detail, provide one total for each category and type of trip.
+- Other (specify purpose in the comments section) etc.)

+- In the budget detail, provide one total for each category and type of trip.
 All anticipated international trips must be listed individually.
 Show only the total cost of each trip.
-Do not itemize by category (airfare, per diem, etc.); rather, list general categories as well as the number of trips included in the trip total in the comments column for each type of travel. - In the budget narrative, a detailed description of all anticipated travel by category is required.
+Do not itemize by category (airfare, per diem, etc.); rather, list general categories as well as the number of trips included in the trip total in the comments column for each type of travel.

+- In the budget narrative, a detailed description of all anticipated travel by category is required.
 Travel should be identified via mode of travel, departure and arrival city, purpose, unit of measurement, and duration of trip.
-Please note that the movement of project participants and supplies is a separate transportation line item. - For example, 10 in-country trips will be undertaken to conduct case processing.
+Please note that the movement of project participants and supplies is a separate transportation line item.

+- For example, 10 in-country trips will be undertaken to conduct case processing.
 Roundtrip airfare from Jordan to Algeria for 5 employees is anticipated.
-Each trip will include 5 days of per diem per employee. - In-country Airfare 10 trips x 5 employees x \$1,000 = \$50,000 - Lodging 10 trips x 5 employees x 5 days x \$161/day = \$40,250 - Per diem 10 trips x 5 employees x 5 days x \$57 = \$14,250

-It is the Bureau's policy not to reimburse organizations for per diem allowances, both overseas and domestic, which exceed the rates approved for government employees.
-Current rates can be found at the following link: https://aoprals.state.gov/web920/per diem.asp.
+Each trip will include 5 days of per diem per employee. - In-country Airfare 10 trips x 5 employees x \$1,000 = \$50,000 - Lodging 10 trips x 5 employees x 5 days x \$161/day = \$40,250 - Per diem 10 trips x 5 employees x 5 days x \$57 = \$14,250 - It is the Bureau's policy not to reimburse organizations for per diem allowances, both overseas and domestic, which exceed the rates approved for government employees.
+Current rates can be found at the following link: https://aoprals.state.gov/web920/per_diem.asp.